 I decided to make a break with that code base a couple years ago, when I wrote a web-based emulation of the TI-57 Calculator.
-I created a new Device class hierarchy, along with a new time management class to “clock” all the internal devices, which could be driven either by setTimeout() or requestAnimationFrame(), and I used simple JSON and HTML markup to define the machine configuration and layout, instead of the older XML-based PCjs configuration scheme, which had become increasingly clunky and difficult to maintain.
+I created a new set of Machine library modules hierarchy, including a new time management class to “clock” all the internal devices, which could be driven either by setTimeout() or requestAnimationFrame(), and I used simple JSON and HTML markup to define the machine configuration and layout, instead of the older XML-based PCjs configuration scheme, which had become increasingly clunky and difficult to maintain.

 A few months ago, I decided to continue the evolution of those new classes, starting with a fairly simple machine that I had previously emulated: the 8080-based arcade machine Space Invaders.